Recurrent Equilibrium Networks: Flexible Dynamic Models with Guaranteed Stability and Robustness: Use Case: Learning Nonlinear Observers

+\RevF{\begin{remark} Note that the error term \eqref{eq:obs_fit_err} may result from bounded disturbances $w_t$, modelling errors, or interpolation errors arising from fitting the correctness condition to finite data (see Sec \ref{sec:obs_example}), or some combination of such factors. \end{remark}}

-The reasoning is simple: \eqref{eq:correctness} implies that if $\hat x_0=x_0$ then $\hat x_t=x_t$ for all $t\ge 0$, i.e. the true state is a particular solution of the observer.
+The reasoning for nominal convergence of the observer is simple: \eqref{eq:correctness} implies that if $\hat x_0=x_0$ then $\hat x_t=x_t$ for all $t\ge 0$, i.e. the true state is a particular solution of the observer.
 But contraction implies that all solutions of the observer converge to each other.
 Hence all solutions of the observer converge to the true state.
 The proof of the estimation error bound can be found in Appendix~\ref{sec:proof-prop-2}.

-In this paper we propose designing such observers as a supervised learning problem over our class of contracting models.
+Motivated by Proposition \eqref{prop:2} we pose the observer design problem as a supervised learning problem over our class of contracting models.